scionproto/scion/doc/cryptography/drkey.rst

     }

     message SVRequest{
-      // Point in time when the requested SV is valid.
+      // Point in time when the requested key is valid.
       Timestamp val_time = 1;
-      // Protocol-specific value.
+      // Protocol value.
       Protocol protocol_id = 2;
     }